presnick/ProgramsInformationPeople/_sources/Requests/requests_details.rst

    redirection history
       http://github.com/presnick/runestone 301

 First, consider the *.url* attribute.
 It is the URL that was actually accessed.
-We will see next week that requests.get lets us pass additional parameters that are used to construct the full URL, so this will be useful for seeing the full URL.
+We will see in a later chapter that requests.get lets us pass additional parameters that are used to construct the full URL, so this will be useful for seeing the full URL.

 Next, consider the *.status_code* attribute.